gryphonshafer/Quizzing-Rule-Book/content/rule_book/index.md

 ### Logic

 There are components within this document that contain logic in the form of *English Script* (ES).
 ES is a simplified programming language that reads like plain English.
+The rule book uses ES to explicitly describe rules that can be consumed automatically by software directly from the rule book.
 For more information, see:

 [https://metacpan.org/pod/English::Script#DEFAULT-GRAMMAR](https://metacpan.org/pod/English::Script#DEFAULT-GRAMMAR)